mlgupta/keyper-docs/source/Installation.md

 Keeping in line with the [12-factor](https://12factor.net/) app methodology for the container, all the service logs are sent to the stdout of the running container.
 In addition, audit log for OpenLDAP is stored under /var/log/openldap/auditlog.ldif

 ## SSL Certificate
 By default, keyper generates a self-signed certificate for the HOSTNAME specified during startup.
 This certificate is used by slapd (ldaps) and nginx (https).
 All the files are located under /container/service/nginx/assets/certs.
 For production use, we recommend using CA issued certificate.
-You can set your CA issued certificate during run time, by mounting a directory containing those files to /container/service/nginx/assets/certs and adjust their name with the following environment variables:
+You can set your CA issued certificate during run time, by mounting a directory containing those files to /container/service/nginx/assets/certs.
+This directory must contain the following files:
+* my-server.key
+* my-server.crt
+* the-ca.crt
+* dhparam.pem

 ```console
 $ docker run --hostname keyper.example.org --mount sources=certs,target=/container/service/nginx/assets/certs \